 General Data Protection Regulation

 LiveHire was founded in 2011 on our core belief that people, and in particular candidates, always have control and transparency over their own information and how it is used.
-As a LiveHire user you always have full control over your own profile, the accuracy of your data, and who it is or isn’t shared with.
+As a LiveHire user you have control over your own profile, the accuracy of your data, and the employers it is shared with.
 The General Data Protection Regulation (GDPR) contains the most significant changes to European data privacy legislation in the past 20 years.
-It is specifically designed to give European Union (EU) citizens more control over their data and it seeks to unify multiple existing privacy and security laws under one comprehensive law.
-Given our roots and core beliefs in people’s rights to data privacy, LiveHire is committed to compliance with the General Data Protection Regulation (GDPR).
+It is specifically designed to give individuals based in or resident in the European Union (EU) more control over their data and it seeks to unify multiple existing privacy and security laws under one comprehensive law.

 What is the GDPR?

-The GDPR is Europe’s new framework for data protection laws.
-It gives residents of the European Union (EU) more control over how organisations collect, process, store, and share their personal data.
-The GDPR requires organiszations to undertake certain steps to ensure they are adequately protecting the personal data they collect or otherwise process, and mandates that companies protect and uphold privacy rights when the personal data of EU citizens are collected and stored.
-The GDPR aims to make data protection regulations more relevant, comprehensive, and unified.
+The GDPR is Europe’s framework for data protection laws.
+The Data Protection Act 2018 (UK DPA) is the UK’s implementation of the GDPR.
+The GDPR gives individuals based in or resident in the EU more control over how organisations collect, process, store, and share their personal data.
+The UK DPA does the same for individuals based in or resident in the UK.
+These laws require organisations to undertake certain steps to ensure they are adequately protecting the personal data they collect or otherwise process, and mandates that companies protect and uphold privacy rights when the personal data of individuals based in the EU or UK is collected and stored.
+They aim to make data protection regulations more relevant, comprehensive, and unified.

 Key principles of GDPR